EricLindesay/cfutils/README.md

 A challenge is solved if it contains the string "Solved!".
 This string should by convention be at the end of the file, but may not be.
 Prints the challenges to stdout.
-You can also sort by tags and only show problems containing all of those tags.
+You can also sort by tags/difficulty and only show problems containing all of those tags/difficulty.

-NOTE: Have an ignore parameter which can pass tags OR difficulty

 ```
 cflist